OpenHumans/GSoC/00_ideas.md

 ### Add new data sources
 Members of *Open Humans* can [connect data and upload data from external resources](https://www.openhumans.org/add-data/) into their accounts to share this data with other projects, research studies and individuals.
 Many of these data imports are community curated.
-We are looking for students who are interested in contributing new data sources.
+We are looking for interns who are interested in contributing new data sources.
 Write a data importer for your favorite sleep tracking, diet logging or social media application.